 The Group is subject to income taxes in Hong Kong and the People's Republic of China (the "PRC").
 Significant judgment is required in determining the provision for income taxes.
 There are many transactions and calculations for which the ultimate tax determination is uncertain during the ordinary course of business.
 The Group recognises liabilities for anticipated tax audit issues based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the income tax and deferred tax provisions in the period in which such determination is made.

-(b) Impairment of accounts receivable and other receivables
+(b) Provision of ECL for trade receivables